 match price or beat it by 10% *

 Symbicort Inhaler (budesonide/formoterol) is a type of inhaler commonly prescribed to asthma patients.
 Budesonide is classified as a corticosteroid medication, while formoterol is a long-acting bronchodilator.
 These two ingredients combine to improve breathing by reducing inflammation and relaxing the airway muscles.
 Patients using Symbicort should be at least six years old.
 In addition to asthma, the Symbicort Inhaler can be used to manage symptoms of COPD, emphysema, and chronic bronchitis.

 Before using the Symbicort Inhaler, review all packaged warnings and instructions.

-Always follow your doctor’s instructions when taking Symbicort.
-Never change dosage before consulting a healthcare professional.
+Always follow your doctor’s directions when using Symbicort.

-What if I miss a dose of Symbicort?
+What should I do if I miss a dose of budesonide/formoterol?

 Missing a dose of Symbicort Inhaler (budesonide/formoterol) shouldn’t worry you too much.
 Just remember not to take two doses at one time.
 The best thing to do if you miss a dose is to skip the missed dose and use your next dose at its scheduled time.

 Yes, taking too much budesonide/formoterol can result in fast heartbeats, a shaky or nervous feeling, and chest pain.
 If you overdose with Symbicort, seek medical attention or contact your local poison control helpline.

 What should I do if I get Symbicort medicine in my eyes?